 How to stay present

-It is possible to achieve mental clarity.
+Practice staying in the present and achieving a state of mental clarity.
 If you notice your mind churning:

 - Name the thoughts